 Additionally, here are other actions we're taking:

 - IRL Sanitization: We have and will continue to perform increased facility sanitization procedures.

-- Events + Programming: Since our doors are closed, we will be suspending all IRL programming until April 1st.
+- Events + Programming: Since our doors are closed, we will be suspending all IRL programming for the foreseeable future.
 Tickets purchased will be honored at the rescheduled date.
 Refunds will be honored should individuals be unable to attend the rescheduled date.

 - Online Store: Our online store is always open.
 Your support is very much appreciated and needed during this time.

 - “Emergency” Community Space: The Outrage is working closely with local partners to provide a space for emergency needs (think food distribution + resource center).
 We will share another update once these details are confirmed.

 If you are a member, customer, or employee that has recently visited our space and have a confirmed cause of coronavirus, please text The Outrage at 202-669-4354 so we can provide updates to affected parties in our community.
 All communication will remain confidential.